Alex Wheatle: Legacy

+Adaptations

+Wheatle's debut novel Brixton Rock was adapted for the stage and performed at the Young Vic in July 2010.

+A 10-part television adaptation of the Crongton books aired on BBC Three in March 2025.

+In media

 Wheatle's life story features in Alex Wheatle, the fourth film in Small Axe, a 2020 anthology of five films by Steve McQueen about the West Indian community in the UK during the 1970s and 1980s.
 Alex Wheatle depicts Wheatle's life up to and just after the Brixton uprising.